 For More Information or to Report a Problem

-If you believe your privacy rights have been violated, you can file a complaint with the Dept. of Health and Human Services / Office for Civil Rights by email at firstname.lastname@example.org or by calling the national Office at 202-205-8725 and asking for the OCR Health Information Privacy Complaint Form and / or for the appropriate Regional OCR Office.
+If you believe your privacy rights have been violated, you can file a complaint with the Dept. of Health and Human Services / Office for Civil Rights by email at firstname.lastname@example.org or by calling the National Office at 202-205-8725 and asking for the OCR Health Information Privacy Complaint Form and/or for the appropriate Regional OCR Office.
 There will be no retaliation for filing a complaint.

 Examples of Disclosures for Treatment, Payment and Health Operations

-With your consent, we also provide an individual such as a physician or an entity such as a subsequent healthcare provider with copies of your diagnosis, various reports, assessments, and summaries, including psychotherapy notes where appropriate, that should assist him / her or the entity treating you once you are discharged from this program.
+With your consent, we also provide an individual such as a physician or an entity such as a subsequent healthcare provider with copies of your diagnosis, various reports, assessments, and summaries, including psychotherapy notes where appropriate, that should assist him/her or the entity treating you once you are discharged from this program.
 Without your consent, we will not use or disclose your health information for marketing purposes, and we will not sell your health information.
 Other uses and disclosures not described in this Notice of Health Information Practices will only be made with your consent.

 With your consent, we will use your health information for payment.
-For example: A bill may be sent to you or a third party payer.
+For example, A bill may be sent to you or a third-party payer.
 The information on or accompanying the bill may include information that identifies you, as well as your diagnosis and descriptions of treatment methods and procedures used.
 You have the right to restrict certain disclosures of health information to a health plan when you pay out of pocket in full for the healthcare item or services.

 We will use your health information for regular, internal health operations.
-For example: members of the treatment staff, the utilization review coordinator, the quality improvement manager, or members of the quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
+For example members of the treatment staff, the utilization review coordinator, the quality improvement manager, or members of the quality improvement team may use information in your health record to assess the care and outcomes in your case and others like it.
 This information will then be used in an effort to continually improve the quality and effectiveness of the treatment and service we provide.

 Other Uses or Disclosures

-Business Associates: There are some services provided in our organization through contacts with business associates.
+Business Associates: There are some services provided in our organization through contracts with business associates.
 Examples include care by external physicians (in the event urgent or emergency care is needed), pharmacy services (filling prescriptions), and laboratory tests.
-When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we’ve asked them to do and bill for services rendered.
+When these services are contracted, we may disclose your health information to our business associates so that they can perform the job we’ve asked them to do and bill for services rendered.
 So that your health information is protected, however, both we and the Dept. of Health and Human Services require business associates and their subcontractors to appropriately safeguard your information.